Co-Founders

 Earlier in her career, she co-founded Culture Vultures in Manama, Bahrain, the Persian Gulf’s leading performing arts organization, where she produced hundreds of events in opera, theater, and classical music.

-Stacy is a founding member of The Light Academy and serves as the Lead Judge for The Conrad Challenge, supporting young innovators around the world.
+Stacy is a founding member of the Institute of Light alongside Tom Furness, founder of the award-winning production company Block of Love, and serves as the Lead Judge for The Conrad Challenge, which supports young innovators around the world.

 She holds a Master’s in Public Administration from the Middlebury Institute of International Studies in Monterey and a Bachelor’s Degree in Anthropology from The George Washington University.
 She speaks Spanish and Arabic.